 - This Add-in will be used to calculate the amount of interest.

-- We collect all data in the Excel workbook, where we added the Add-in.
+- We collected all the data in the Excel workbook, where we added the Add-in.

 - After that, press the Enter button.

 We get the result.
-Now, we will able to use this add-in to any Excel file of that computer.
+Now, we will be able to use this add-in in any Excel file on that computer.